endymion1818/deliciousreverie-11ty/posts/is-gatsby-decline.md

 ## In decline?

-I'm sure I was one of the earliest users of Gatsby.
+I feel sure I was one of the earlier users of Gatsby.
 I was introduced to it and Netlify before v1 was released, and started experimenting with fetching data from a content source pretty soon after that.

 I've since had a chance to work extensively with Next.js, and can see why people like it's lower-level API.
 I agree that for a lot of use cases, Next.js is a great tool to use.
 I particularly like how easy [`getServerSideProps()`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) is to build an isomorphic application that runs in a container.